- AS - Transfer Program

 NOTE TO STUDENTS:

-Students with TRS 200 placement must register for the CRJ Learning Community: CRJ 101, CRJ 103, TRS 200 and COS 101, if not previously completed.
+- Students with TRS 200 placement must register ONLY for the specific CRJ Learning Community sections of: CRJ 101, CRJ 103, TRS 200.
+This will be done through the CRJ office.